 Introduction of capital asset into partnership

-– On the conversion of a firm into LLP is exempted from capital gain tax if there is no change in rights and obligations of partners and there is no transfer of liabilities or assets post the conversion.
+- The conversion of a firm into an LLP is exempt from capital gains tax if partner rights and obligations remain unchanged.
+And there’s no transfer of liabilities or assets post-conversion.

 - Distinction in taxation with a corporate.
-The company is obliged to pay MAT (minimum alternate tax), whereas the LLP is obliged to pay AMT (alternate minimum tax).
+The company must pay MAT (minimum alternate tax), whereas the LLP is obliged to pay AMT (alternate minimum tax).

 In conclusion, the concept of Limited Liability Partnership (LLP) and LLPs tax implications present a dynamic landscape for businesses in India.
 Since its inception in 2009, the LLP structure has gained renewed interest.
 Especially in the wake of changes in the Companies Act.
 This legal entity, characterized by its separate existence from its partners, offers flexibility and streamlined regulations.